-Since June 2010, the CRCP along with members of FDEP's Office of General Council (OGC) and Southeast District (SED), and the National Coral Reef Institute (NCRI) have participated in two mediated meetings with the responsible parties (RP) in two large groundings cases in an effort to avoid proceeding to a full trial.
-Both meetings were successful, resulting in the signing of consent orders, and the recovery of over one million dollars in damages.
+Since June 2010, the CRCP along with members of FDEP's Office of General Council (OGC) and Southeast District (SED), and the National Coral Reef Institute (NCRI) at Nova Southeastern University have participated in two mediated meetings with the responsible parties (RP) in two large groundings cases in an effort to avoid proceeding to a full trial.
+Both meetings were successful, resulting in the signing of consent orders, and the recovery of over one million dollars in compensatory mitigation funds.